 Many children with spina bifida are paralyzed from the waist down.
 In spite of their disability, it is important for them to develop their bodies, their minds, and their social abilities as much as possible.
-Certain 'adaptive aids' can be used to help paralyzed children go through the same stages of development as able-bodied children, at close to the same age.
-(See the developmental chart on p.
-292.)
+Certain adaptive aids can be used to help children with paralysis go through the same stages of development as children without disabilities, at close to the same age (see the developmental chart on p.
+292).

-For the child to progress through the early stages of development, it is important that he can
+For the child to progress through the early stages of development, it is important that he can knee braces (see Chapter 58).
+Other children will need wheelchairs.